microsoft/BotFramework-WebChat/docs/NOTIFICATION.md

 ## User experience

-Web Chat implements the notification UI as toast, located above the transcript.
-We offer multiple style options to customize the UI.
-In case the design and user experience is not desirable in target applications, developers are welcomed to rebuild the UI.
+Web Chat implements toast notifications, which are located above the transcript.
+Multiple style options are offered to customize the UI.
+In case the design and user experience are not desirable in target applications, developers are welcomed to rebuild the UI.

 ### Order of notifications